-End of an era: ECB expected to phase out bond buying
+End of an era: ECB to phase out bond buying

 Leading banks expect Mario Draghi, the European Central Bank (ECB) chief, to announce a tapering-off in the bond-buying programme that saved the EU's single currency.